 Lucky Dog Receives Sticks As Tributes To His Grave Site 100 Years Later

-Every dog owner in the world knows what kind of a special bond they form with their dogs.
+Every dog owner in the world knows the special bond they form with their dogs.
 Dogs are our best friends, confidants, companions, and family members.
-That’s why losing a dog is a blow some of us can’t ever recover from.
+That’s why losing a dog is a blow from which some of us can never fully recover.

-And we try to find a way to honor them.
-And it’s not a “modern thing.”
-A particular 100-years-old monument to a dog is the best proof.
+We try to find ways to honor them, and this is not a “modern thing.”
+A particular 100-year-old monument to a dog serves as the best proof.
 He was undoubtedly loved very much, and his owner wanted to show his gratitude and love.

-The Green-Wood Cemetery in Brooklyn is famous for being the final resting place of many well-known musicians and artists.
-Some of them are Leonard Bernstein, Charles Ebbets, and Jean-Michel Basquiat.
-But the most interesting thing about it is a 100-year-old grave of a dog called Rex.
+The Green-Wood Cemetery in Brooklyn is famous for being the final resting place of many well-known musicians and artists, including Leonard Bernstein, Charles Ebbets, and Jean-Michel Basquiat.
+However, the most interesting aspect of this cemetery is the 100-year-old grave of a dog named Rex.

 This unique dog-shaped monument is located at the Green-Wood Cemetery in Brooklyn